ewcloud/ewc-user-tools/items/openstack-backups/README.md

   mode: <backup_mode>
 - ...
 ```
 where the `<cloud_name>` corresponds to the name of cloud (domain name) to which the various resources belong.
+The `app_credentials` node indicates the mode in which the credentials will be provided, which should be either `openrc` if the application credentials have been source from an OpenRC file, or `clouds.yaml` if the application credentials are stored in an eponymous file in the current directory.
 The optional `backup` node contains instructions to create and schedule backups, as explained below, and the optional `restore` node contains instructions to restore backups.

 #### 2.1 Creating backups